MGLabs/EventMe/README.md

 EventMe will be particularly useful in small areas and/or for whoever can't make it to the big promotional mainstreams.

-EventMe is work in progress.
+Note: EventMe is work in progress and also scheduled to be rewritten with Room db and LiveData approach.